Run Fast. Eat Slow. Cookbook: NOT Just for Athletes

 A few months after we sold our apartment business in 2016, David went to work at Amazon as a picker.
 His job was to pick items out of bins and sort them in preparation for shipping.
 Physically, it was one of the most demanding jobs he had ever done.

-David is just a little guy — 5′ 6″ and roughly 130 pounds.
+David is a little guy — 5′ 6″ and roughly 130 pounds.
 So when he started losing weight, we knew we had to do something, and started praying.

 Soon after, although he always had to work quickly and hardly ever paid any attention to the items he was sorting, THIS cookbook caught his eye.
-So when he got home, he put it on his Amazon wishlist.
+So when he got home, he put it on his Amazon wish list.
 Less than a month later, his daughter Clare and son-in-law, Gareth, bought it for him for Christmas!

 Why I Love This Cookbook